yash-sharma1/docs-site/docs/get-extra-data-from-fullnode.md

 ### 4. BlockFee

-You can set  the  `publishBlockFee` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.
-Then, the full node will save all thethe block fee charged in this block.
+You can set the `publishBlockFee` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.<br/>
+Then, the full node will save all the block fee charged in this block.

 * Example

 ```
 {
     Height:     int64,
     Fee:        string,
     Validators: []string
 }
 ```

 ### 5. Transfers
-You can set  the  `publishTransfer` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.
+You can set the `publishTransfer` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.<br/>
 Then, the full node will save all the transfer transactions in this block.

 * Example